 1. High Return Rates: Though the trend is changing still eCommerce players are experiencing heavy product return rates, which are incurring losses for them, as reverse logistics presents unique challenges.

-2. Consumer prefer COD (Cash on delivery): Due to trust deficiency; still lots of people don’t prefer to use a credit / debit card or internet banking methods for transaction, rather they opt for “Cash on Delivery” which is risky and leads less business margin.
+2. Consumers prefer COD (Cash on delivery): Due to trust deficiency, lots of people don’t prefer to use a credit/debit card or internet banking methods for the transaction, rather they opt for “Cash on Delivery” which is risky and leads less business margin.

 3. Payment gateways Inefficiency: Consumers usually experience a high failure rate of payment gateways.
-Usually once a customer does not reattempt after a transaction failure.
-It leads to loss of businesses.
+Usually, once a customer does not reattempt after a transaction failure.
+It leads to the loss of businesses.

-4. Quality Internet penetration: India has an internet penetration of about 19% in comparison to countries like US & UK where it is up to 90%.
-However, that is not the concern for eCommerce players it is prospecting, the major challenge is about quality of connectivity.
-The speed and frequent drops cause frustration and restrict user from using eCommerce for their major source of buying.
+4. Quality Internet penetration: India has an internet penetration of about 19% in comparison to countries like the US & UK where it is up to 90%.
+However, that is not the concern for eCommerce players it is prospecting, the major challenge is about the quality of connectivity.
+The speed and frequent drops cause frustration and restrict the user from using eCommerce for their major source of buying.

 5. Feature phones still rule the roost: Majority of the population resides in villages and rural areas where the majority of residents use feature phones, not smartphones.
 However, this shift is being changed and with a steady rate it is growing up.

 6. Reliable Logistic and Supply Chain: India is a large country which has thousands of cities and areas which are not easily accessible.
-Though the Metropolitan cities and other major urban centers have not issue with supply chain, but the attraction lies in market size due to its large population.
-Through eCommerce consumer want to buy a product in not just efficient manner but also expect to get it delivered at their place in least possible time.
+Though the Metropolitan cities and other major urban centers have not to issue with the supply chain, the attraction lies in market size due to its large population.
+Through eCommerce consumers want to buy a product is not just efficient manner but also expect to get it delivered at their place in least possible time.